As far as holidays go January is a quiet month.

 And always remember they have a Thanksgiving Day Parade.

-The next big day is Valentine's Day or as my son used to call it when he was younger Valentime's Day.
+The next big day coming up is Valentine's Day or as my son used to call it when he was younger Valentime's Day.
 As an old married guy, let me say that day is more for younger couples, guys who want to impress their new love and includes new-er husbands.

 Not to say it's not important but here's the deal.

-You can't forget your anniversary and you better not forget her birthday.
+You must not forget your anniversary and you better not forget her birthday.
 If you forget those, here comes the hot water you'll be in.
 I wouldn't advise you to forget Valentine's Day either although it's not nearly as important as the first two.
 As an added plus, TV commercials, highway billboards and in store reminders will help you to remember the date.

 Candy, flowers and cards work as presents.
 Jewelry does too.

 January doesn't have a big holiday but it does have something that the other months don't have and it's pretty special.